Fantom Review: DAG Based DeFi Powerhouse

 Once you have bought your FTM tokens then the wise move would be to get them off the exchange and into a secure wallet.
 Because there are now three versions of FTM you need to know which version you’re buying when deciding what wallet to store the coin in.

-The older and more prevalent ERC-20 token can be stored in any ERC-20 compliant wallet, such as MetaMask or MyEtherWallet / MyCrypto.
-The new BEP-2 token needs to be stored in a Binance chain wallet, which you need to create before you can use the Binance Bridge to convert the ERC-20 tokens to BEP-2 tokens.
-And the native Opera FTM token can be stored in the native fWallet created by Fantom.
+The older and more prevalent ERC-20 token can be stored in any ERC-20-compliant wallet, such as MetaMask or MyEtherWallet / MyCrypto.
+The BEP-2 token needs to be stored in a Binance chain wallet, which you need to create before you can use the Binance Bridge to convert the ERC-20 tokens to BEP-2 tokens.
+The native Opera FTM token is supported by the following wallets:

 Conclusion

-Fantom is not the only project to choose DAG technology as the path to scalability.
-IOTA and Nano were some of the first DAG based projects, and both Constellation and Hedera Hashgraph have a similar architecture to Fantom in their use of smart contracts.
+Fantom is not the only project that chose DAG technology as the path to scalability.
+IOTA and Nano were some of the first DAG-based projects, and both Constellation and Hedera Hashgraph use smart contracts similar to Fantom's architecture.

 Fantom promises to add value through its addition of infrastructure supporting smart contracts and dApps, which could give it a leg up over projects like IOTA and Nano, which didn’t launch with smart contract functionality, although IOTA now has a separate layer that provides smart contract functionality.
 The solid performance of the IOTA token gives hope that investors will also see the value in Fantom.

-Delivering high transactions per second and low fees is certainly helping Fantom increase its acceptance in some industries and will push it closer towards enterprise adoption.
+Fantom is also a solid monolithic solution.
+While layer-2 networks circumvent the scalability trilemma by going modular, projects and Fantom and Solana are successful examples of high-performance monolithic designs.
+Delivering high transactions per second and low fees is certainly helping Fantom increase its acceptance in some industries and will push it closer toward enterprise adoption.

-Of course, enterprise adoption is the goal of many blockchain projects, and the question of when such adoption might become a reality remains open for Fantom along with all the others.
+Of course, enterprise adoption is the goal of many blockchain projects, and Fantom, like all the others, remains open to the question of when such adoption might become a reality.
+That said, the Fantom team has the expertise, knowledge, and drive to succeed in the race for the ultimate blockchain solution in Web3.

 Disclaimer: These are the writer’s opinions and should not be considered investment advice.
 Readers should do their own research.